Prepare data for MOSClip analysis

 additionalPaletteNames = list(classes="violet"))

 In second instance, we can ask if two or more omics are significant in the same module simultaneously and if this omic interaction is more frequent than those expected by chance.
 To perform this test, we use the runSupertest function.
-We will plot only modules that are significant and have a success score greater than 80.
+We plot only modules that are significant and have a success score greater than 80.
 A circle plot is returned with the frequency of all significant omic combinations and their significance levels, represented by the height and the color of the outer layer.

 runSupertest(moduleSummary, pvalueThr = 0.05, zscoreThr = 0.05, resampligThr = 80,